smikhalevski/parallel-universe/README.md

 ```ts
 queue.takeAck(true) // Request blocking ack

     .then((protocol) => protocol) // Extra tick

     .then(([value, ack]) => {
       ack(); // Works just fine!
       doSomething(value);
     });
 ```

-Blocking acknowledgement are required if the consumer has to perform asynchronous actions before processing the value.
+Blocking acknowledgement is required if the consumer has to perform asynchronous actions before processing the value.

 To guarantee that consumers receive values in the same order as they were provided, blocking acknowledgements prevent subsequent consumers from being resolved until `ack` is called.
-So be sure to call `ack` for blocking acknowledgements to prevent the queue from being stuck indefinitely.
+Be sure to call `ack` to prevent the queue from being stuck indefinitely.

 ```ts
 async function blockingConsumer() {

   const [value, ack] = queue.takeAck(true);

   try {
     if (await doSomeChecks()) {
       ack(true);